itseez3d/metaperson/docs/leap.md

 ### Getting Started

-1. Download and extract the archive containing the **Avatar SDK Leap Unity project**.
+1. Download and extract the archive containing the Avatar SDK Leap Unity project.
-2. Open the project in **Unity 2022.3.17f1** or later.
+2. Open the project in Unity 2022.3.17f1 or later.
 3. Open the `Assets/AvatarSDK/Leap/Samples/1-GettingStartedSample.unity` scene.
-4. Press the **Play** button in the Unity Editor to run the scene.
+4. Press the Play button in the Unity Editor to run the scene.
-5. Use the **Select Archive** button to choose the archive containing captured data from the iPhone **Leap application**.
+5. Use the Select Archive button to choose the archive containing captured data from the iPhone Leap application.
 There is an archive with the sample avatar in `Assets/StreamingAssets/itseez3d/avatar_sdk_leap/sample_avatar` directory.
-You can use it, if you don't have the **Leap application**.
+You can use it if you don't have the Leap application.
-6. Select the avatar's gender and press **Generate** to compute the 3D avatar model and its animation.
+6. Select the avatar's gender and press the Generate to compute the 3D avatar model and its animation.
-7. After computation, press the **Play** button to preview the animation.
+7. After computation, press the Play button to preview the animation.

 ![](./img/leap_unity_sample.jpg)

 ### Customization Sample

 This sample demonstrates how to customize a generated avatar by modifying its haircut and outfit using the [MetaPerson Creator](https://metaperson.avatarsdk.com/).
-The **MetaPerson Creator** page is displayed within a web view component in the Unity scene.
+The MetaPerson Creator page is displayed within a web view component in the Unity scene.
-The process involves generating a local avatar, selecting haircuts and outfits via **MetaPerson Creator**, and downloading the customized avatar back to display on the scene.
+The process involves generating a local avatar, selecting haircuts and outfits via MetaPerson Creator, and downloading the customized avatar back to display on the scene.

 #### Dependencies
 1. **Web View Component**